at-import/jacket/readme.md

 }
 ```

-Or add wrapper selectors for a context, if that's your thing.
+Or output a context wrapped in selectors, if that's your thing.

 style.scss